From the Minister's Desk

 Reverend Bobby Kusilifu

-May God’s grace and peace be you.
+May the grace and peace of God be with you.